TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformysqlservers/orcasmysqltmptable-public.md

   "version": 1.0,
   "learnMoreLink": "https://aka.ms/azure_mysql_tmp_table",
-  "description": "Improve performance by optimizing MySQL temporary-table sizing", "longDescription": "Our internal telemetry indicates that your MySQL server may be incurring unncessary I/O overhead due to low temporary-table parameter settings.
+  "description": "Improve performance by optimizing MySQL temporary-table sizing", "longDescription": "Our internal telemetry indicates that your MySQL server may be incurring unnecessary I/O overhead due to low temporary-table parameter settings.
 This may result in unnecessary disk-based transactions and reduced performance.
 We recommend that you increase the 'tmp_table_size' and 'max_heap_table_size' parameter values to reduce the number of disk-based transactions.", "potentialBenefits": "Improve MySQL workload performance by reducing I/O overhead associated with disk-based transactions", "actions": [
     {